sl-solution/InMemoryDatasets.jl/docs/src/man/tutorial.md

            flights[!, col] = PooledArray(flights[!, col])
        end # convert Strings to PooledArray for efficiency

-julia> setinfo!(flights, "Reporting Carrier On-Time Performance for all flights in 2020 from CA. Downloaded from www.transtats.bts.gov")
+julia> setinfo!(flights, "Reporting Carrier On-Time Performance for all flights in 2020 from CA. Downloaded from www.transtats.bts.gov");
-"Reporting Carrier On-Time Performance for all flights in 2020 from CA. Downloaded from www.transtats.bts.gov"
 ```

 ## Filtering the data